Learn about ➜ Nerja Spain

 Day Trips to Nerja From Malaga or Granada

-Nerja, a small Spanish town on the sunny Costa del Sol, is a popular day trip destination from either Malaga or Granada.
-You can plan an excursion on your own or take a guided tour which are available from each of these nearby cities... if you want to leave the planning to the professionals.
+Nerja is also a VERY popular day trip destination with tours leaving daily from the capital cities of Malaga or Granada.
+You can plan a trip on your own or join a guided tour from either of these neighboring cities.
+If you don't want the hassle of planning a trip to Nerja, make it easy on yourself and leave the planning to the professionals...

 The Nerja Parador One of our top picks in Nerja!
 The Nerja Parador offers direct lift access to Burriana Beach and wonderful views of the coast.
 It offers an outdoor pool, tennis courts, free Wi-Fi, air-conditioned rooms, and a balcony or terrace. tour stars